micro-ROS/docker/README.md

 * eg: `docker run -it --net=host microros/micro-ros-demos bash`

 The currently available examples are listed [here](https://github.com/micro-ROS/micro-ROS-demos/rclc).

-#### micro-ros-olimex-nuttx (unmaintained)

-This image provides you with a ready-to-flash firmware for Olimex-STM32-E407 boards with demos included.
-To be able to flash, you need to map your devices to the Docker container as follows:

-* e.g. `docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb microros/micro-ros-olimex-nuttx:galactic`

-Once inside the container, you can flash the board by running `scripts/flash.sh` from the `firmware/NuttX` directory.

-There you can find a publisher and a subscriber examples.
-Both examples use serial transport to communicate with a micro-ROS Agent, so you should start an Agent with the same transport (You can use the `micro-ros-agent` image to do so).
-Once a Client-Agent communication is established you can use ROS 2 tools to view the publications from the Olimex or to publish messages to it.

 #### micro_ros_static_library_builder

 The `micro_ros_static_library_builder` docker image provides you with a set of include files and pre-compiled micro-ROS libraries to develop your micro-ROS application within the Arduino IDE environment.